-For most sample submissions it is beneficial to discuss the experiment, goals and expectations and we therefor encourage users to arrange, ahead of time, an appointment.
-For peptide synthesis we suggest to fill out our Custom Peptide and Peptide Library Submission Form.
+- For most sample submissions it is beneficial to discuss the experiment, goals and expectations and we therefor encourage users to arrange, ahead of time, an appointment.

-All samples are logged and labelled with a tracking number which typically begins with P (for peptides) or MS (for mass spec experiments) followed by a number where the two first digits indicate the Fiscal Year.
+All samples are logged and labelled with a tracking number which starts with MS (for mass spec experiments) followed by a number where the two first digits indicate the Fiscal Year.
 Internal users can track the progress/status for submitted requests here.
-When contacting the PRC re. past analyses, please refer to the P or MS number.
+When contacting the PRC re. past analyses, please refer to the MS number.

-For external users we create an account and will need name, email and phone numbers of user, PI and administrator as well as your lab address.
+For external users we create an account and will need name, email and phone numbers of user, PI and administrator as well as your lab address which included affiliations, department etc If we have not worked with your institution in the past, we will also need the billing address for your institutions Accounts Payable department or similar.
 We will generate a cost estimate after discussing your project and the estimate should be used to generate a Purchase Order (PO).
 We can not accept checks or credit cards.

 - Analyze control before treatment IF you expect specific proteins or PTMs to only be present after treatment.

 - When comparing isoforms separated by SDS-PAGE, analyze the lower bands before the higher bands.

 - When amounts are very different between samples, analyze in order of increasing amounts.

 At times the order can be difficult to decide and the PRC team will be able to help you.